manojkiraneda/manojkiraneda.github.io/_posts/2024-09-27-Intro-to-tpm.md

-> I tried using both the above stacks & I personally liked the tools that are provided in the [tpm2-tools](https://github.com/tpm2-software/tpm2-tools) repository are more intutive & easy to use, than the ones that are present as part of the `ibm-tss`.
+> I tried using both the above stacks & I personally liked the tools that are provided in the [tpm2-tools](https://github.com/tpm2-software/tpm2-tools) repository are more intuitive & easy to use, than the ones that are present as part of the `ibm-tss`.
 So all my articles would only use `tpm2-tool` commands going forward.
 {: .prompt-tip}

-## Add necessary usespace TPM support to OpenBMC rootfs
+## Add necessary userspace TPM support to OpenBMC rootfs
 [openbmc/openbmc](https://github.com/openbmc/openbmc/tree/master/meta-security/meta-tpm)
-already has all the recipes definied for packages like `tpm2-tss`, `tpm2-tools` e.t.c & they are all part of the `meta-security/meta-tpm` layer.
+already has all the recipes defined for packages like `tpm2-tss`, `tpm2-tools` e.t.c & they are all part of the `meta-security/meta-tpm` layer.
 All we need to do is just pull them into the image by adding below statement in the `build/<MACHINE>/conf/local.conf` file & we are good to go